-Stakeholder engagement and information disclosure (Section 7): The ESPECRP and its Responsible Parties will ensure meaningful, effective and informed stakeholder engagement in the design and implementation of all sub-projects.
+Stakeholder engagement and information disclosure (Section 7): The ESPECRP and additional financing and its Responsible Parties will ensure meaningful, effective and informed stakeholder engagement in the design and implementation of all sub-projects.
 Stakeholder engagement supports the development of strong, constructive, and responsive relationships that are critical for sound project design and implementation.
 Effective stakeholder engagement enhances project acceptance and ownership and strengthens the social and environmental sustainability and benefits of supported interventions.
 Information disclosure refers to the provision of timely, accessible information regarding the project and its potential social and environmental impacts to stakeholders in order to facilitate their meaningful, effective and informed participation in project design and implementation.
-Stakeholders require access to relevant project and sub-project information.
+Stakeholders require access to relevant project and sub-project information to understand potential project-related opportunities and risks and to engage in design and implementation.
 In addition to have access to general project information, stakeholders need access to screening reports, draft and final assessments and management plans.
 This information is to be disclosed in a timely manner, in an accessible place, and in a form and language understandable to affected persons and other stakeholders.

-A stakeholder engagement plan (SEP) for the Social Protection and Covid Response Project (ESPECRP) has been developed.
+A stakeholder engagement plan (SEP) for the Social Protection and Covid Response Project (ESPECRP) and additional financing has been developed.
 The SEP recognizes the importance of open and transparent engagement between the Recipient and project stakeholders as an essential element of good international practice.
 Effective stakeholder engagement can improve the environmental and social sustainability of projects, enhance project acceptance, and make a significant contribution to successful project design and implementation.
 Stakeholder engagement is an inclusive process conducted throughout the project life cycle.
 Where properly designed and implemented, it supports the development of strong, constructive, and responsive relationships that are important for successful management of a project's environmental and social risks.